-3.5.1.1 Provide flexibility of start-up funds usage for all new hires throughout their pretenure period by insisting that start-up packages provide access to funds for three years and may be extended in special circumstances.
-Progress on this tactic will be measured by the investment in start-up packages and successful completion of third-year and tenure reviews.
-(100% Complete)
+- 3.5.1.1 Provide flexibility of start-up funds usage for all new hires throughout their pre-tenure period by insisting that start-up packages provide access to funds for three years and may be extended in special circumstances.
+Progress on this tactic was measured by the investment in start-up packages and successful completion of third-year and tenure reviews.
+(Complete) - 3.5.1.2 Ensure that new faculty have fully functional research laboratory space upon appointment by assigning lab space at the time or right after the offer of acceptance.

-3.5.1.2 Ensure that new faculty have fully functional research laboratory space upon appointment by assigning lab space at the time or right after the offer of acceptance.
-Additionally, new faculty hired in FY15-19 have had their laboratories set-up and ready in early September for Fall, and in the first week of January for Spring semester.
+Additionally, new faculty hired in FY15-19 had their laboratories set-up and ready in early September for Fall, and in the first week of January for Spring semester.
 In Fall FY19 lab renovations for all new faculty hired in Fall have been completed.
-Assessment will be based on the number of renovations labs ready within three months of the start of the semester when new faculty is hired.
-(Completed).
+Assessment was based on the number of renovations labs ready within three months of the start of the semester when new faculty is hired.
+(Complete)

-3.5.2 Assess and Prioritize infrastructure
+3.5.2 Assess and Prioritize Infrastructure

 3.5.2.1 Assess infrastructure and document capacity to determine ability to support scholarly research through the assessment and systematic evaluation of research labs and center spaces.
 Specific lab spaces have also been upgraded to meet research needs.
-Assessment will be based on research satisfaction surveys.
-(Ongoing)
+Assessment was based on research satisfaction surveys.
+(Complete)

 3.5.2.2 Optimize existing infrastructure use and the prioritizing of needs for new facilities, equipment, and institutional infrastructure.

-By assessing research lab space, research needs, and faculty hiring plan, specific research lab/center spaces will be identified and prioritized to meet high priority needs.
-Assessment will be based on research satisfaction surveys and the return on investment.
-(Complete; protocol is implemented and ongoing on yearly basis)
+By assessing research lab space, research needs, and faculty hiring plan, specific research lab/center spaces were identified and prioritized to meet high priority needs.
+Assessment was based on research satisfaction surveys and the return on investment.
+(Complete)

-3.5.3 Share Facilities with Council for Higher Education in Newark (CHEN)
+- 3.5.3 Share Facilities with Council for Higher Education in Newark (CHEN) - 3.5.3.1 Expand shared-use facilities, equipment, and institutional support infrastructure by expanding the University Heights Science and technology park.

-3.5.3.1 Expand shared-use facilities, equipment, and institutional support infrastructure by expanding the University Heights Science and technology park.
-NJIT is also pursuing a "High Technology Incubator" to promote collaboration between the universities.
-Progress will be measured by the number of companies in the incubator and total funding.
-(100% Complete)
+NJIT also pursued a "High Technology Incubator" to promote collaboration between the universities.
+Progress was measured by the number of companies in the incubator and total funding.
+(Complete)

 3.5.3.2 Collaborate with industry to offer faculty and student access to equipment not otherwise available on campus, by arranging for the first piece of equipment, courtesy the Stryker Corporation, to be shared through the NJIT Makerspace.
-The Makerspace at NJIT will continue to foster relations with industry to provide shared-use equipment.
-Assessment of this tactic will be based on the number of users and projects associated with Makerspace.
-(100% Complete)
+The Makerspace at NJIT continues to foster relations with industry to provide shared-use equipment.
+Assessment of this tactic was based on the number of users and projects associated with Makerspace.
+(Complete)

-Objective: 3.6 Improve External Recognition on Scholarly Research (New objective)
+Objective: 3.6 Improve External Recognition on Scholarly Research

-3.6.1 Enhance Professional Recognition

-3.6.1.1 Encourage and increase the number of faculty activities such as service on editorial boards, conference organizing committees, review panels and chairing teams/groups of professional experts on-site visit teams and recognize and reward these activities in a variety of ways.
-A new faculty Committee on International Programs Promotion Committee has been established.
-In FY19, 63 international projects, collaborations and exchange program MoUs are active.
-Progress on this tactic is based on the increase and number of faculty serving on conference committees, editorial boards, and review panels. ((100% Complete and ongoing protocol for faculty nominations)
+- 3.6.1 Enhance Professional Recognition - 3.6.1.1 Encourage and increase the number of faculty activities such as service on editorial boards, conference organizing committees, review panels and chairing teams/groups of professional experts on-site visit teams and recognize and reward these activities in a variety of ways.

+A new faculty Committee on International Programs Promotion has been established.
+In FY19, 63 international projects, collaborations and exchange program MoUs were active.
+Progress on this tactic was based on the increase and number of faculty serving on conference committees, editorial boards, and review panels.
+(Complete)